Vishwjeet-Feb/functions/README.md

 ## 7. setLabel :

-Updates the label of a field.
+Updates the label of the specified form field identified by fieldName with the provided fieldValue.
 ### Syntax

 ```js